awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/asg_with_spot.md

 weight: 15
 ---

 In this section, you create an Auto Scaling group for EC2 Spot Instances using the Launch Template created by the CloudFormation stack.
-This procedure is exactly same as the previous section except for a few changes specific to the configuration for Spot Instances.
+This procedure is exactly the same as the previous section, except for a few changes specific to the configuration for Spot Instances.

 We configured the instance diversification in **asg.json**.
 We chose instance types with similar hardware characteristics in order to have a consistent auto scaling experience.